THE BRAIN AND THE BODY; MAKING CONNECTIONS IN UNDERSTANDING CONTEMPORARY MOVEMENT Free Community Dance Workshops

 Free Flow Dance Centre 224 25th St. W. Saskatoon

-Stay tuned for a list of upcoming workshops and instructors.
+Stay tuned for a list of upcoming in-person and online workshops and instructors.

 Dancers and creative movers are invited to attend all or any of the Brain Body Connections workshops at the Free Flow Dance Centre.